Records are a way to introduce structured data into your team.

 Navigate the records table

 The records table is a view of all created records by record type.
-You can navigate to the records table from the storyboard or from your team folder in the main navigation by clicking records
+You can navigate to the records table from the storyboard or in the main top navigation by clicking records

 .